 Under recent amendments to Clause 26 Section 7 of the Water Management (General) Regulations 2018, applications made to WaterNSW that require advertising, will no longer need to be featured in local newspapers.
 Advertised applications will now only be listed on the advertised applications page of our website.

 Certain types of water applications are required under the Water Management Act 2000 (WMA) to be advertised to provide members of the community with an opportunity to lodge an objection to the granting of the application before a decision is made.

 Where are applications advertised?

-WaterNSW advertises applications for approvals in the following locations:
+WaterNSW advertises applications for approvals on the advertised applications webpage:

 Objectors have 28 days to lodge an objection from the date the advertisement is listed on the NSW Water Register.

 Objections made to WaterNSW are reviewed and resolved, where possible.
 WaterNSW is limited in the type of objections it can deal with under the Water Management Act.

 Prior to lodging an objection, check the examples below to see if another agency is better placed to resolve the issue.